Delta Air Lines Review – Seats, Amenities, Customer Service, Baggage Fees, & More

 Main is Delta’s standard economy with the ability to select your seat before check-in.
 Your baggage allowance is 1 piece of hand luggage plus a personal item, and 1 piece of checked luggage.

-You have the ability to change your ticket or upgrade (both subject to fees/fare difference) and benefit from earlier boarding privileges than basic economy.
+You have the ability to change your ticket or upgrade (subject to fare difference) and benefit from earlier boarding privileges than basic economy.
+For more about the differences between these 2 fares, check out Delta basic economy vs. main cabin.

 Comfort+ (domestic and international flights)